 The dome of the planetarium has diametre of 15 metres.
 The planetarium projector is Space Master, a German Carl Zeiss.
 With the help of this projector one can see the night sky on the dome of the planetarium.
 The constellations are also projected through this projector.
 It is used for teaching astronomy as well as for conducting shows.

 The science Park surrounding the Planetarium displays models of Sun Dial, Resonant Swings, Whispering Dishes, the D.N.A, a PSLV rocket, and a giant kaleidoscope.
 A lot can be learnt about science while exploring these models.
-The Jawaharlal Nehru Planetarium at Bangalore is also the house of an independent association called the Association of Bangalore Amateur Astronomers (ABAA).
+The Jawaharlal Nehru Planetarium at Bengaluru is also the house of an independent association called the Association of Bengaluru Amateur Astronomers (ABAA).
 Every Sunday at 6:00 p.m the members of the association meet and exchange ideas, get involved in different activities like telescope building, night-sky watching, among others.
-Shivanahalli, a place 35 km from Bangalore, is their favourite destination for observing the night sky.
+Shivanahalli, a place 35 km from Bengaluru, is their favourite destination for observing the night sky.
 The ABAA members have a 12-inch telescope installed for the purpose.

 The Jawaharlal Nehru Planetarium also conducts exhibition of educational posters for those interested in astronomical education.
 The posters in the exhibition hall of the planetarium include photographs, paintings, quotations and cartoons related to the subject.
 Sculptures, paintings and pictures of the galaxies are also displayed.
 Other items are a science kiosk donated by the company IBM, and a weighing scale that can display the weight of a person on any planet.
 A printout of the weight can also be taken.
 You can buy photos, books, science models and kits, telescopes and various other things in a stall that is housed inside the exhibition hall.